Proxy Voting and Governance

 Generally, the Committee supports the practice of one share, one vote.
 As such, we vote FOR proposals to elect director nominees by the affirmative vote of the majority of votes cast at the annual or special meeting.
 The same practice is applied to proposals mandating the removal of a director upon a simple majority vote, such that the Committee votes AGAINST management proposals that require a supermajority vote for removal.

-Generally, the Committee votes FOR management proposals that prescribe requirements for elected directors including term limits, stock ownership, and separating the positions of Chairman and CEO.
+Generally, the Committee votes FOR management proposals that propose to separate the positions of Chairman and CEO.
 However, the Committee generally votes AGAINST shareholder proposals to separate the Chairman and CEO positions if a lead or presiding director with appropriate authority is appointed; but is likely to vote FOR such a proposal if a lead or presiding director with appropriate authority has not been appointed.
+When considering the sufficiency of a lead or presiding director's authority, the Committee will consider: whether the director: (1) presides at all meetings of the board (and executive sessions of the independent directors) at which the Chairman is not present, (2) serves as a liaison between the Chairman and the independent directors, (3) approves board meeting agendas, (4) has the authority to call meetings of the independent directors, and (5) if requested by major shareholders, ensures that s/he is available for consultation and direct communication.

 2. Accounting and Audit

 - Generally, the Committee votes FOR the ratification of the board's selection of an auditor for the company.
-The Committee will vote AGAINST the ratification of the auditors if there are concerns of: (1) negligence due to issuance of an inaccurate audit opinion, or (2) non-audit fees are either excessive or not adequately disclosed.
+The Committee will vote AGAINST the ratification of the auditors if there are concerns of negligence due to issuance of an inaccurate audit opinion.
 The Committee typically votes AGAINST shareholder proposals for auditor rotation arrangements that are more restrictive than regulatory requirements.

 3. Anti-Takeover Measures